Madelene/100-days-of-code/log.md

 **Thoughts:** Coding makes me happy.
 I can lose myself in it, and know that this is the "right" path for me.
 It felt so good to make the 2 pages responsive!

+### Day 21: January 19, 2018 Friday

+** Today's Progress**:
+- Figured out a solution to one of the coding challenges given for a job!
+- Need to figure out the ReactJS part

+**Thoughts:** I know I am competent, and just need to prove it to others in order to make a living in this field, again!